Bad Google Maps Android location, what should I do?

 Go to your phone's settings and make sure the privacy settings allow Google Maps to use your current location and update it as you move.

-1. Go to Parameters → Policy
+1. Go to Settings → Policy

 2. Select Permission Manager